Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Summary and outlook

 Finally, a (10,10) active space with the molecule Naphthalene was investigated.
 This model was performed on an emulator.
 It was shown that CIM-QSCI can result in accurate ground state eigenvalues, which have a comparable accuracy to other approaches in the literature, including LUCJ-SQD and SqDRIFT.
 The accuracy of the result was linked to the accuracy of the approximate evolution performed in the quantum circuit.
 However, for CIM-QSHCI, improving the accuracy of the approximate evolution yielded a larger subspace Hamiltonian, but only marginally improved the accuracy of the ground-state energy.
 Using a less accurate approximate evolution led CIM-QSHCI to perform very similarly to HCI.

 This work has shown that the novel set of CIM-based algorithms, CIM-QS(H)CI, are able to maintain a high level of accuracy, even when the problem size is increased.
 In addition, the number of qubits and the two-qubit gate count are consistently low, making this a prime candidate for NISQ devices.
 The potential for quantum advantage comes in three areas.
 The first is timing: a speed-up may be possible with this approach compared to classical exact diagonalization.
-However, the costly overhead for the FWHT makes this more likely for when iterative diagonalization techniques are not used (i.e., dense matrices).
+However, the costly overhead for the FWHT makes this more likely for when iterative diagonalization techniques are not used (i.e., denser matrices).
 The second area of potential advantage is accuracy, especially from CIM-QSHCI.
 Current results indicate that CIM-QSHCI can perform, at best, just as well as the classical method HCI.
 Further developments are needed in this space.
 In this work, the aim was not to surpass classical approaches (such as HCI) but to further extend the capabilities of quantum algorithms, which we have achieved.

 Finally, the third area of quantum advantage, and the most promising, is memory usage.
 A key benefit of the CIM-QS(H)CI approach is that the full Hamiltonian needs only to be constructed in single (or half) precision.
 As a result, the memory requirements are much smaller than classical diagonalization techniques.
 This can allow the user to explore problems on high-performance compute systems that are currently intractable due to memory requirements.
+It should be noted that this lower precision approach can also be used in other quantum algorithms and is not specific to CIM-QS(H)CI but is an advantage over classical algorithms.